 Ensuring that sick, malnourished, or underdeveloped baby chicks are properly hydrated is the first priority.
 Use a dropper or a spoon and, if necessary, water fortified with electrolytes.

-Finely chopped-up hard-boiled egg can provide sick baby chicks with a boost of protein and many of the nutrients that their body needed to absorb when it was inside the egg.
+The finely chopped-up hard-boiled egg can provide sick baby chicks with a boost of protein and many of the nutrients that their body needed to absorb when it was inside the egg.
 These can help it start to recover its stamina and eventually shift to starter feed.